bird-house/birdhouse-docs/docs/source/dev_guide.rst

 * You can also `build packages remotely on Anaconda <https://docs.continuum.io/anaconda-cloud/build>`_.
 Additionally, you can set a GitHub Webhook so that on each commit of your recipe, a build will be run on Binstar.
 * The remote builds on Anaconda are done using Docker images.
 The `Anaconda docker image for Linux-64 <https://hub.docker.com/r/binstar/linux-64/>`_ is available on :term:`Docker Hub`.

-In Birdhouse, we usually use the remote build on Anaconda which is triggered by commits to GitHub.
+In birdhouse, we usually use the remote build on Anaconda which is triggered by commits to GitHub.
 But sometimes the docker image for Linux-64 provided by Binstar fails for some packages.
-That is why `Birdhouse has in addition its own Linux-64 build image <https://hub.docker.com/r/birdhouse/binstar-linux-64/>`_ which is based on the Anaconda image.
+That is why `birdhouse has in addition its own Linux-64 build image <https://hub.docker.com/r/birdhouse/binstar-linux-64/>`_ which is based on the Anaconda image.
 The `Dockerfile for this image <https://github.com/bird-house/birdhouse-build/tree/master/docker/binstar-linux-64>`_ is on GitHub.

 .. warning::